roboptim/roboptim-core/README.md

 Support is provided through:
  * the RobOptim mailing-list: roboptim@googlegroups.com
- * the following HipChat room: http://www.hipchat.com/gh4wQrZeV
+ * the following Gitter room: https://gitter.im/roboptim/development

 How can I install roboptim-core?